Achievements

 This research, funded by the Wellcome Trust and BBSRC with co-first authors Dr. Sophie Hesketh and Dr. Aakash Mukhopadhyay and co-senior authors Dr. Katerina Toropova and Dr. Anthony Roberts, was published in Cell on 2 December 2022: https://www.cell.com/cell/fulltext/S0092-8674(22)01422-2

-Posted by ubarob002 in Achievements, Commentaries, News, Publications
+Posted by ubcg03u in Achievements, News, Publications

 EMBO Fellowship Successes!